2017-18 Undergraduate and Graduate Catalogs

 Cumulative Grade Point Average and Course Failures

 In order to be retained in the Graduate School, an admitted graduate student must maintain a cumulative grade point average of 3.00 in all 500 level coursework that applies toward the degree.
-The academic standing of all graduate students will be reviewed at the end of each term.
+The academic standing of all graduate students will be reviewed at the end of each session.
+A session is defined by the standard length of the course in the program.

-A student who has attempted 12 or more credits, and has a cumulative GPA below 3.00 will be placed on academic probation through the end of the next enrolled semester.
-If at the end of the next enrolled semester, the GPA is not 3.00 or above, the student will be dismissed from the Graduate School.
+A student who has attempted 12 credits, and has a cumulative GPA below 3.00 will be placed on academic probation through the end of the next enrolled session.
+If at the end of the next enrolled session, the session GPA is not 3.00 or above, the student will be dismissed from the Graduate School.

-A student with a failing grade (F) in a graduate class within his/her program of study and a GPA of less than 3.00 will be placed on academic probation through the end of the next enrolled semester.
-If the GPA is not 3.00 or higher by the end of the next enrolled semester, the student will be dismissed.
+A student with a failing grade (F) in a graduate class within his/her program of study and a cumulative GPA of less than 3.00 will be placed on academic probation through the end of the next enrolled session.
+If the session GPA is not 3.00 or higher by the end of the next enrolled session, the student will be dismissed.

-At no time will a graduate student be allowed to carry more than two failed courses on his/her transcript.
-A student with more than two failed courses on his/her transcript will be dismissed from the Graduate School immediately.
+At no time will a graduate student be allowed to carry two failed courses on his/her transcript.
+A student with two failed courses on his/her transcript will be dismissed from the Graduate School immediately.

 See specific academic programs for additional or more stringent retention requirements.